Mjvolk3/Dendron-Template/notes/docs.sphinx.md

     Update the `index.rst` file to include your module in the table of contents tree (`toctree`).

+    To link to other documentation files, use the `:doc:` role in reStructuredText files and standard Markdown links in Markdown files.

-5. **Install and configure a theme**: To use the "Read the Docs" theme, first install it with pip:
+6. **Install and configure a theme**: To use the "Read the Docs" theme, first install it with pip:

     ```shell
     pip install sphinx_rtd_theme